AriaChen/KoreanDiscordChatAnalyzer/README.md

 ### Data Collection

 * **Prerequisite**: A Discord Bot is required for data collection.
 To create a Discord bot and obtain a bot token, follow this follow this [tutorial](https://hackernoon.com/creating-a-python-discord-bot-how-to-get-data-for-analysis).
-* The `data_collection/discord_data_collector.py` script uses a Discord bot (coded in Python) to gather chat data from a specific channel in a Korean Discord community.
-Configured with necessary permissions, the bot asynchronously fetches up to 100,000 messages (or change to any numbers you need), focusing on content, author, and timestamps.
+* The `data_collection/discord_data_collector.py` script utilizes a Discord bot to gather chat data from a specified channel in a Korean Discord community.
+Configured with necessary permissions, the bot fetches and stores up to 100,000 messages (or change to any numbers you need) as a CSV file, focusing on text content, author, and timestamps.
 Timestamps are converted from UTC to Korea Standard Time.
-The collected data is then stored as a CSV file for further processing.

 ### Data Cleaning